COLLEGE OF APPLIED & NATURAL SCIENCES

 Becoming a Registered Dietitian Nutritionist

-The route to becoming a registered dietitian nutritionist is a three-step process:
+The route to becoming a registered dietitian nutritionist is a five-step process:

-The RD concentration undergraduate program at Louisiana Tech University will allow you to complete the first step in that three-step process.
-The Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800-877-1600, Ext 5400, www.eatright.org/ACEND), an accrediting agency recognized by the United States Department of Education.
-After you receive the BS degree in Nutrition and Dietetics, you will still need to apply for, be admitted to, and complete an accredited dietetic internship.
+The RD concentration undergraduate program at Louisiana Tech University will allow you to complete the first step in the five-step process.
+The Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800.877.1600, Ext 5400, www.eatright.org/ACEND), an accrediting agency recognized by the United States Department of Education.
+After you receive the BS degree in Nutrition and Dietetics, you will still need to apply for, be admitted to, and complete an accredited dietetic internship or Individual Supervised Practice Pathway (ISSP).
 Louisiana Tech University offers a Dietetic Internship (DI).
 However, students completing the DPD at Tech are not guaranteed admission into the DI.
 Though Louisiana Tech graduates are given extra points in the selection process, they must compete for a position, along with all other applicants.
 Only after you have completed an accredited internship or ISPP will you be eligible to take the RD exam.
 The RD exam requirements are set by the Commission on Dietetic Registration (CDR) (https://www.cdrnet.org/).
 Admission to accredited dietetic internships is highly competitive.
-Nationwide, 63 percent of those who applied to dietetic internships in 2018 (April match) were accepted.
-Among Louisiana Tech graduates, the admission rate was higher with 88 percent of Tech students who applied for internships accepted in 2018.
+Nationwide, 74 percent of those who applied to dietetic internships in 2022 (April match) were accepted.
+Among Louisiana Tech graduates, the admission rate was higher with 94 percent of Tech students who applied for internships accepted in 2022.